 - 1. We will fulfill legal requirements, invest resources and stipulate procedures for all of our operations in order to ensure a healthy and safe working environment. - 2.
-Managers/supervisors will grasp the root causes of dangers associated with safety and health and take measures systematically to lower their risks. - 3.
-Managers/supervisors will not overlook unsafe behavior of employees and will provide guidance to correct them. - 4.
-Employees will follow predetermined rules related to safety and health in order to protect their own selves. - 5.
+We will promote continuous improvement to the management system to achieve determined goals for health and safety. - 3.
+Managers/supervisors will grasp the root causes of dangers associated with safety and health and take measures systematically to lower their risks. - 4.
+Through conference and discussion, managers/supervisors will reflect opinions of employees to activities promoting health and safety. - 5.
+Managers/supervisors will not overlook unsafe behavior of employees and will provide guidance to correct them. - 6.
+Employees will follow predetermined rules related to safety and health in order to protect their own selves. - 7.
 Employees will make a report to their superiors requesting for improvement of facilities or procedures when he or she finds the root cause of danger.